collapsed-stacks/startups/questions/9263/is-it-illegal-to-file-as-c-corp-in-another-state.md

 - tagged: `c-corporation`
 - score: 4

-<p>Currently I am the state of Texas, and I was wondering is it illegal to file as a C-Corporation in another state that has better Tax Breaks?</p>
+Currently I am the state of Texas, and I was wondering is it illegal to file as a C-Corporation in another state that has better Tax Breaks?

 ## Answer 9264